Prince2276/tourism-website/README.md

 ## 🗣️ Usage

 * Explore the landing page to view destinations and packages.
 * Click on a travel package to view details (description, cost, destination).
+* User authentication (login / registration) for travellers and admin.
 * Use the “Contact” or “Enquiry” form to submit your travel interest.

-(If implemented) Admin can log in to add or update packages and destination information.
+* Admin can log in to add or update packages and destination information.

-Check the MySQL database to view enquiries and package data.
+* Check the MySQL database to view enquiries and package data.

 ---